coderhss/LAFFD/README.md

 The code can be available if our paper be accepted.

-The results on WIDER FACE validation set with Sigle Inference of Original(SIO).
+The results on WIDER FACE validation set with Single Inference of Original(SIO).

 |     Model     | Easy | Medium |  Hard   |  Model_size  |  FLOPs  |
 | :-----------: | :-----: | :-------: | :-------: |:-------: |:-------: |